quassy/prefect/docs/core/concepts/flows.md

     y = plus_one(x=r)
 ```

-!!! tip Using Task Subclasses with the Functional API
+!!! tip "Using Task subclasses with the functional API"
     Note that in order to use a `Task` subclass with the functional API (as opposed to a `@task`-decorated function), you need to instantiate the class before calling it:

     ```python